webeautiful/flutter_starter/README.md

 # flutter_starter

-A simple scaffold based on Flutter for quick use with go_router, Riverpod, Dio.
+[`flutter_starter`](https://github.com/webeautiful/flutter_starter) is a simple scaffold based on Flutter for quick use with go_router, Riverpod, Dio.

 ## Features